buildbot/buildbot/master/docs/manual/secretsmanagement.rst

 Vault secures, stores, and tightly controls access to secrets.
 Vault presents a unified API to access multiple backends.
 At the moment buildbot supports KV v1 and v2 backends.
-To be authenticated in Vault, Buildbot need to send a token to the vault server.
+To be authenticated in Vault, Buildbot needs to send a token to the vault server.
 The token is generated when the Vault instance is initialized for the first time.

-In the master configuration, the Vault provider is instantiated through the Buildbot service manager as a secret provider with the the Vault server address and the Vault token.
+In the master configuration, the Vault provider is instantiated through the Buildbot service manager as a secret provider with the Vault server address and the Vault token.
 The provider SecretInVault allows Buildbot to read secrets in Vault.
 For more information about Vault please visit: _`Vault`: https://www.vaultproject.io/